VoidSpace-soft/Carbun/README.md

 - `echo bytes` and `listen bytes` can take up space in final result due to them being inlines.

 # Fix reports
-v1.1lerbb: Fixed array memorey leak. v1.2lerbb: Fixe byteutils.l
+v1.1lerbb: Fixed array memorey leak. <br>
+v1.2lerbb: Fixed byteutils.l. <br>
+v1,3lerab: Made byte arrays. fixed a few functions. removed `check_bytes` from `byteutils.l`. made a highlighter extension for VSCode

+# Install and Setup
+### Debian/Ubuntu
+You can download the .deb given here and use `sudo apt` to install. after wards do `sudo mklib` to initialize the libraries. they after writing a script you can do `carbun <infile>.cb <output>` and then do `./<output>`